rackerlabs/support-how-to/content/cloud-servers/nginx-and-apache-default-paths.md

 product_url: cloud-servers
 ---

-This article shows you how to set up the default document root for Apache&reg; virtual hosts (vhosts) and Nginx&reg; server blocks.
+This article describes how to set up the default document root for Apache&reg; virtual hosts (vhosts) and Nginx&reg; server blocks.

 ### Default document root

 By default, both Apache and Nginx have a default document root set up in their base configuration files.
-When you create a virtual host or server block, the web server looks for website files in the document root directory specified in theses configuration files.
+When you create a virtual host or server block, the web server looks for website files in the document root directory specified in these configuration files.

 You can find the configuration files in the following file paths:

-- **CentOS**:
+- **CentOS&reg;**:
    - Apache: **/etc/httpd/conf/httpd.conf**
    - Nginx: **/etc/nginx/nginx.conf**

-- **The Ubuntu operating system**:
+- **The Ubuntu&reg; operating system**:
    - Apache: **/etc/apache2/apache2.conf**
    - Nginx: **/etc/nginx/nginx.conf**